Authress/react-starter-kit/README.md

-# Authress Quick Start for: React
+# Authress Starter Kit for: React

 A repository that contains an React example that uses Authress to Login.